 Associate Editors: Helminths and helminthic diseases

-Catherine Moyes, University of Oxford, UK
+Poppy Lamberton, University of Glasgow, UK

 Associate Editors: Parasite genetics, genomics and proteomics